 - Meanwhile, crush or chop the tomato and gather the spices (paprika, red pepper flakes, cumin, ground black cardamom, turmeric, salt, black pepper).

-- Crush the garlic into a rough paste; reserve half for mixing into the yogurt (step 17).
+- Crush the garlic into a rough paste; reserve half for mixing into the yogurt later.
 I use a mortar and pestle but a garlic press works too.

 - Crush ginger and mix it into the garlic, along with tomato paste.

-- Heat 3 tbsp of oil in a saucepan on medium-low heat.
-(If you have a laser thermometer, it should be around 300 °F.)
+- Heat 3 tbsp of oil in a saucepan on medium heat.

-- Add the garlic-ginger-tomato paste and gently fry (temper) for a few minutes or until fragrant.
+- Add the garlic-ginger-tomato paste and gently fry (temper) for a minute or two until fragrant.

 - Add all the spices and temper for another 30 seconds.